-So, there it was, full-sized candy, but, the wrong stuff.
-Halloween was introducing me to the concept of irony.
+So, there it was, full-sized candy, but the wrong stuff.
+Halloween introduced me to the concept of irony.

 It Came to Pass

-So right then I redoubled my commitment to give out the right full-size thing right when I was older.
-We would be the cool house on the block.
+So I redoubled my commitment to give out the right full-size thing right when I was older.
+We would be the fantastic house on the block.

 Sure enough, that happened.

-And, it was great for a couple of years.
-The kids arrived, showing genuine delight seeing the full-sized bounty.
+And it was great for a couple of years.
+The kids arrived, showing genuine delight in seeing the full-sized bounty.
 “Can I have two?” some would ask.
 Kids these days have way too much self-esteem.

 A Nearly Perfect Idea, Ruined Again!